jessica-woodgate/desk23/README.md

 ## Introducing our Team
-Wenda - Scrum leader \n
+#Wenda - Scrum leader
-Jess - Responsible for database \n
+#Jess - Responsible for database
-Stanni - Responsible for front end \n
+#Stanni - Responsible for front end
-Emily - Responsible for quality assurance \n
+#Emily - Responsible for quality assurance
-Hamza - Responsible for UI/UX \n
+#Hamza - Responsible for UI/UX